Accelerated Reader Information

 How does my child choose books and are they supported when choosing?

-Children access our school library at least twice or more each week.
+Children access our school library.
 During these times, your child is accompanied by a member of school staff.
 When they choose a new book, the book level is checked to ensure the book is suitable.

 What is my child’s ‘points target’?